pavankothawade/Aladdin-2D-Game/Team_activity.md

 # Week-5
 ### What did the team do the past week?

+Pritam Meher
+* Created user story for Hurdles in Level1.
+* Implemented code for Hurdles in the game.
+* Implemented code for the start & instructions screen in the game.

 Vinit Singh
 * Created user story for Grabber in Level 1.
 * Implemented user story #4 for Grabber in the game.